mvlabat/muddle-run/README.md

 #### `mr_server`

 - `MUDDLE_PUBLIC_IP_ADDR` (mandatory)
-  - it can't equal to `0.0.0.0`, use `127.0.0.1` if you want to connect to localhost, for instance
+  - It can't equal to `0.0.0.0`, use `127.0.0.1` if you want to connect to localhost, for instance.
+  - Also, note that `127.0.0.1` might not work for Firefox, you can use your local network instead, like `192.168.x.x`.
 - `MUDDLE_LISTEN_IP_ADDR` (defaults to `0.0.0.0`)
 - `MUDDLE_LISTEN_PORT` (mandatory)